renburnett/kexp-song-favoriter/README.md

   - favorite songs to your user-library
   - view details about each individual song

+NOTE: You might have trouble logging from time to time in as I am hosting all my projects on the free tier of Heroku

 Future Goals:
   - fix or remove the genre api call
   	- give album art to song